******* Mathematics at the Ness of Brodgar

 Below a picture of the circle and its tangent south wall.

 Below we see the most striking thing of the design of structure-1, the Pythagorean triangles which constitute square roots 2, 3 and 5 in approximate whole numbers.
-The same which holds for the radius, just explained and calculated above, also holds for the diagonal through the double square, here in blue, this is always square root 5. (the double square we find also in the basic design of the King’s chamber of the Great Pyramid)
+The same that holds for the radius, just explained and calculated above, also holds for the diagonal through the double square, here in blue, this is always square root 5. (the double square we find also in the basic design of the King’s chamber of the Great Pyramid)

 The double squares in the centre have a side of 15 ulna, 3.93m and are unit in this design, here in red with number 1.
-The green line is the diagonal, so square root 2, this is 15 fibula, 5.55m, the yellow line is square root 3, which fits exactly between the intersections of the two circles, this is also mathematical fact, (Vesica Piscis) but we can see the length appear as hypotenuse of the three coloured triangle with sides: unit 1, in red, square root 2 in green and then of course the yellow line is square root 3 ( 1 squared + square root 2 squared = 1+2=3, thus the square root of 3).
+The green line is the diagonal, so square root 2, this is 15 fibula, 5.55m, the yellow line is square root 3, which fits exactly between the intersections of the two circles, this is also mathematical fact, (Vesica Piscis) but we can see the length appear as hypotenuse of the three coloured triangles with sides: unit 1, in red, square root 2 in green and then of course the yellow line is square root 3 ( 1 squared + square root 2 squared = 1+2=3, thus the square root of 3).
 The yellow lines do not intersect, but do have the same length.

 Structure-1 Ness of Brodgar Vesica Piscis